takaakimasaki/takaakimasaki.github.io/_pages/publications.md

 ***2021***

 "[Aid Management, Trust, and Development Policy Influence: New Evidence from a Survey of Public Sector Officials in Low-Income and Middle-Income Countries](https://link.springer.com/article/10.1007/s12116-020-09316-3)."
-(With Bradley C Parks, Jörg Faust, Stefan Leiderer, Matthew D DiLorenzo). *Studies in Comparative International Development volume* 56: 364–383.
+(With Bradley C Parks, Jörg Faust, Stefan Leiderer, Matthew D DiLorenzo). *Studies in Comparative International Development* 56: 364–383.

 ***2020***